 The SOPO is an order granted by the Court.
-It places conditions on an offender's behaviour, provides a power of arrest if breached and enhances the police role in managing such offenders.
+It places conditions on an individual's behaviour, provides a power of arrest if breached and enhances the police role in managing such individuals.
 SOPOs could initially only contain prohibitive measures, however, a change in legislation in November 2011 allows for these orders to contain positive obligations as well as prohibitions.

-For some offenders, the existence of a SOPO is enough to provide structure to their daily life, through which they may avoid further offending.
-On 31 March 2023, there were 81 SOPOs in place in our area.
+For some individuals, the existence of a SOPO is enough to provide structure to their daily life, through which they may avoid further offending.
+On 31 March 2024, there were 60 SOPOs in place in our area.